About Our Coffee

 - Purchased from farms or co-ops that go beyond paying a fair wage.
 As they are small farms and co-ops the proceeds from their premium products go directly to the growers and their communities to provide schools, health clinics and clean water.
 These farmers are seen as leaders in their communities.

 - Grown using sustainable methods.
-Many small co-ops and farms cannot afford the organic certifications and, in some cases, these do not serve them well; despite the fact that they utilize these methods.
-All of our coffee is traceable to the farm where their practices are documented for no pesticides, sustainability, natural fertilizers and compost.
+Though some of our producers are certified organic, many small co-ops and farms cannot afford the organic certifications and, in some cases, these do not serve them well.
+All of our coffee is traceable to the farm where their practices are documented for sustainable methods, no pesticides, sustainability, natural fertilizers and compost.

 It all starts with a coffee tree that bears luscious red fruit or “cherries."
 Coffee beans are the seeds inside the ripe cherries.
 However, every coffee-producing country--from Indonesia to Ethiopia to Costa Rica--processes the bean differently based on their own unique economy, geography, cultural traditions and available resources.